$125 off any CGM Plan. Use code FALL125

 someone with foot pain

-Chances are you've experienced some numbness in your life, so this is not always a cause for concern.
+Chances are you've experienced some numbness at some point in your life, so don’t worry.
+This is not always a cause for concern.
 You may have been clapping too hard at a concert or had pins and needles from sleeping on your arm.
 But numbness is typically always a sign of compression or irritation of the nerves.
-So if it happens too often, it can signal nerve damage.
+So, if it happens too often, it can signal nerve damage.

 3) Tingling or Prickling